Welcome to Curlews

 Put all this together with the Year 6 Camp, End of Year performance and involvement in whole school activities throughout the year and you can see that the final year is always busy and planned to provide pupils with many happy lasting memories of their time at Cubert School.

-I am very fortunate to work alongside a dedicated team of Teaching Assistants - Debbie, Lynda and Kerry - who work hard to support the pupils in their learning.
+I am very fortunate to work alongside Mrs Ball who works hard to support the pupils in their learning.

 And, with the benefit of our newly built classroom, we enjoy some of the finest views of any Cornish classroom.

 Please explore the rest of the pages in our section of the website to find out more of what takes place in Curlews.
-New this year, our Class Blog will feature examples of the work that has been done - please leave a comment to encourage the pupils - they love to know that someone has seen their work!
+Our Class Blog will feature examples of the work that has been done - please leave a comment to encourage the pupils - they love to know that someone has seen their work!

-PE kit will be needed on Mondays and Thursdays
+PE kit will be needed on Mondays and Fridays

 If you have any further questions, please do not hesitate to contact me.